Naliwe/bitBurnerTsProject/README.md

 - `outDir` is used by the scripts in the `bin` folder.
 Be sure to change them accordingly if you change that.

-These are the important bits in the `tsc` config; the rest is optimal.
+These are the important bits in the `tsc` config; the rest is optional.

 ## Bash scripts and webserver